sonvister/Binance/README.md

 * Unique implementation supports **multiple users** and requires user authentication only where necessary.
 * Web API interface includes automatic **rate limiting** and system-to-server **time synchronization** for reliability.
 * Easy-to-use **WebSocket endpoint clients** and various ready-to-use **caching** implementations (*w/ events*).
-* Low-level API utilizes a single, cached HttpClient for performance (*when used as singleton as in DI framework*).
+* Low-level `BinanceHttpClient` API utilizes a single, cached HttpClient for performance (*and implemented as singleton*).
 * **Limited dependencies** and use of Microsoft extensions for **dependency injection**, **logging**, and **options**.
 * .NET Core **sample applications** including live displays of market depth, trades, and candlesticks for a symbol.